 The inability to control your bowels, or fecal incontinence, can lead to some embarrassing moments.
 It’s characterized by occasional leakage of feces when you pass gas or the complete loss of bowel control.
-Expert urogynecologist Fareesa G. Khan, MD, at the Center for Urogynecology and Pelvic Reconstructive Surgery in St. Louis can help.
+Expert urogynecologist Dionysios Veronikis, MD, at the Center for Urogynecology and Pelvic Reconstructive Surgery in St. Louis can help.
 Don’t live in embarrassment.
 Call the office or book online if you’re bothered by fecal incontinence.

 When stool leaks from your rectum inadvertently or you completely lose control of your bowels, you have fecal incontinence.
 You may experience it as a temporary side effect of diarrhea or constipation.
 However, if it’s a chronic or recurrent condition, your fecal incontinence needs treatment.